Royal Pirates: History

-2004-2008: Formation as Fading From Dawn, Richard's death, and renaming
+2004–2008: Formation as Fading From Dawn, Richard's death, and renaming

-From 2004, the group was formerly known as Fading From Dawn, with the three members being guitarist-vocalist Kim Moon-chul, drummer Soo-yoon (later changed his stage name to EXSY) and bassist Richard Kim, Moon-chul's older brother.
+From 2004, the group was formerly known as Fading From Dawn, with the three members being guitarist-vocalist Kim Moon-chul, drummer Soo-yoon and bassist Richard Kim, Moon-chul's older brother.
 They used to play at several Korean events in California, such as the annual Korean Festival in Orange County.
 After Richard's death in April 2008 in a car accident in Pomona, California, they rarely played live since they had no bass player.
 They also changed their band name to Royal Pirates.

-2009-2012: Popularity, YouTube and demo releases
+2009–2012: Popularity, YouTube and demo releases

 With their talent and originality, Royal Pirates gained fame on YouTube by uploading covers.
 In September 2008, Moon-chul and Soo-yoon posted their first cover "Time is Running Out" by Muse on their YouTube account.
 After that, they continued uploading rock versions of hit songs such as "Nobody" by Wonder Girls, "Mirotic" by DBSK, and "Circus" by Britney Spears, the latter reached 18 thousand viewers in just two weeks and was also featured on Britney's homepage.

 Their first original demo was released on the internet was "Royal Villain".
 Soo-yoon's song "Like Butterflies" was also released soon after.

 In May 2009, Royal Pirates appeared on Korean News Channel YTN where they were presented as an independent rock band who had become a new YouTube sensation, garnering over ten thousand views with their powerful instrumentals and brilliant videos.

 They covered the song "Sorry Sorry" by Super Junior in Spring 2009.
 After the video was posted on the Korean website Cyworld, the band received an invitation from the writer of Star King to appear on his show.
 However, the band declined the invitation since they had "major conflicts with school" and "scheduling was difficult for both of [them]".
 They also did not want to portray themselves as a "Cover Band" to the world and to Korea.

 James Lee joined Royal Pirates as a bassist in September 2009, and in October 2009, Royal Pirates appeared on KOME channel to introduce their new bassist.

 In March 2010, Royal Pirates released the music video for their new original song and demo "Disappear".
 They declared, "This is not the actual debut of Royal Pirates.
 This MV was made independently for the fans and also for promotion of the band."